Table of Contents

 Items Central Primary Including item-related data e.g. item categories, units, BOM masters

-Names (except patients) Central Primary Including name-related data e.g. name categories, contacts, tags
+Names (except patients) Central Primary Including name-related data e.g. name categories, contacts

 Merging of items, units and names (except patients) Central Primary